 Caesar as well: regardless of your actual opinion of him, the man managed to rise from being a lowly missionary of the most pacifistic and put upon faction in the game, to taking over a tribe, to taking over a series of tribes, forcibly erasing their history and uniting them and any others underneath a single banner, carving out a feared empire that holds complete dominion over a sizable chunk of the country, and setting himself up as some kind of deified god-king.
 By the time you meet him, the man has clearly let this power go to his head, but the respect is not altogether unwarranted.

 Not only the regular old versus new shtick, but also hardcore mode versus standard mode is emerging.

 Dead Money has also been causing a debate.
 Both parties agree that the voice acting is amazing and it's much harder than any other sections of the game, but that's all they agree about.
 Either it is a brilliant, atmospheric, fun, strategic, Survival Horror adventure, or a frustrating, ugly looking, linear path filled with Trial-and-Error Gameplay, Fake Difficulty, and Demonic Spider enemies (the Ghost Trappers and speakers in particular get a lot of hate).

 Vulpes Inculta, leader of the Legion's Frumentarii spy network.
 He engages in shady tactics that even Legate Lanius considers highly dishonorable.
 At one time when the Courier meets him, he razed Nipton to the ground* although the town was inhabited by Asshole Victims, enslaving, executing and crucifying most of the inhabitants while coldly imploring the Courier to examine it in detail before informing the NCR of his presence.
-He also coordinated a nuclear attack on Camp Searchlight, leaving it desolate and turning many of the surviving inhabitants into feral ghouls, and he was secretly arranging with the Omerta bosses to chlorine bomb New Vegas.
+He also coordinated a dirty bomb attack on Camp Searchlight, leaving it desolate and turning many of the surviving inhabitants into feral ghouls, and he was secretly arranging with the Omerta bosses to chlorine bomb New Vegas.